Policy Review Process

-- Units must work with the appropriate Sponsor (Vice President or equivalent, the President’s Office, or the Secretary of the Board) to identify whether there is need for a new or revised Policy or if an existing Policy should be rescinded.
+- Units must work with the appropriate Vice President or equivalent, the President’s Office, or the Secretary of the Board (each, a "Sponsor") to identify whether there is need for a new or revised Policy or if an existing Policy should be rescinded.

 - Policies may have more than one Sponsor.
-Sponsors may choose which area should be responsible or decide to share responsibility for a particular Policy.
+Sponsors may choose which area should be responsible for a particular Policy.
 The President will resolve any disputes among Sponsors concerning Policy ownership.

-- Appoint an REO to oversee the development, implementation, and enforcement of the Policy.
+- Appoint a Responsible Enforcement Official (REO) to oversee the development, implementation, and enforcement of the Policy.
 The REO will be the UPC’s contact throughout the Policy review and approval process;

 - Work with REO to confirm that the document in question is a Policy, not a procedure or guideline.
-See definitions at the Policy Development and Approval Process—procedures/guidelines do not follow this process.
+See definitions in the Policy on Policies.
+Procedures/guidelines do not need to follow this process.

-- Seek stakeholder input, including President’s cabinet if necessary, on the Policy content and implementation plan, document which stakeholders were consulted, and attach that documentation to the UPC submission;
+- Seek stakeholder input, including President’s Cabinet or Office of the General Counsel if necessary, on the Policy content and implementation plan; document which stakeholders were consulted and attach that documentation with submission to the UPC;

 - Determine whether there are existing versions of Policies on the unit’s or others’ webpage(s) that should be removed;

-- When the Sponsor and REO are satisfied with the form and content of the Policy, the REO will submit the Policy to the UPC via webform on Policies webpage.
+- The steps set forth above must be completed before submitting the Policy to the UPC to review.
+When the Sponsor and REO are satisfied with the form and content of the Policy, the REO will submit the Policy to the UPC via webform on Policies webpage.
 The UPC may invite the REO to the committee meeting to answer questions about the proposed Policy.